 Those neoprene slip cases were super cheap and easy to make, that's why they were everywhere.
 They weren't better for the customer or better at protecting their hardware.
-They were super cheap and easy to make so they were better for all the Chinese companies who were turning them out by the tens of thousands trying to find them a home.
+They were better for all the Chinese companies who were turning them out by the tens of thousands trying to find them a home.

 For the new design, we choose a material that was just as waterproof as neoprene but doesn't trap heat like neoprene does.
 Then we layer it with foams and a liner to create a impact absorbing sandwich which keeps your MacBook safe no matter what the size.

 13" MacBook Air Sleeve : In With the New

 JKD: So the new design also works with the new 13" MacBook Air.
 The case seems like a departure from your original design.
 Why the dramatic change?

 MS: When you are trying to carrying around a machine like the 13" MacBook Air, you need to be even more aware and buy a quality case.
 The MacBook Air is lighter and more vulnerable.

 You need something of quality if you plan on moving it through the world on a regular basis.
 Our new design offers this sort of quality protection.
 Functionally and visually it's a perfect match for the new 13" MacBook Air.

 The market has changed so much.
 What was important 10 or even 5 years ago is not anymore.
 Apple users used to happily pay for quality design and most still will.
 After all they are buying the most expensive phones, tablets and laptops out there.
 Most of the them understand that protecting these things is an investment due to the high resale value.

 Some Apple users don't make that connection.
 The purchase a very special, non-commodified laptop and then their brain shifts to finding the most commodified way to "protect" it: a $5 slip case on amazon or eBay.
 Younger buyer have been trained to buy on discount not on value.